pajacobs-ghub/eDAQS-programs/README.md

 sampling of the analog signals while the COMMS-MCU remains responsive to the supervisory computer's commands.

-To the left, the analog input signals are labelled AIN28 ..
+To the left, the analog input signals at pin headers J1 and J2 are labelled AIN28 ..
 AIN7 so that they correspond to the names of the AVR64EA28 pins.
 Up to 12 single-ended signals can be attached, or 6 differential signals, or any intermediate combination that you might like to specify.